Knowledge base

 - Call a user directly if you are in a direct discussion with them, or initiate a call to all members of a channel if you start the meeting from the channel.

-- Calling a user who is set to "Do Not Disturb" will not trigger a ringtone or call modal for them, but they will see the message in the conversation.
+- Calling a user who is set to "Do Not Disturb" will not trigger a ring or call modal on their end, but they will see the message in the conversation.

 - The microphone is enabled by default when the call is accepted, but not the camera.